 Figure 1 is an extractive gas phase spectrum obtained from a gas-fired wood lumber dryer.
-As such, it is a mixture of many gases, including carbon dioxide and water (the CO2 region has been lined out).
+As such, it is a mixture of many gases, including carbon dioxide and water (the strongly absorbing CO2 region of 2200 to 2500 wavenumbers has been lined out (ie, 'zapped').
 It is suspected that the sample contains methanol.
 In this tutorial we will use spectral subtraction to investigate this, by sequentially subtracting out interfering spectra.
 This technique of sequentially subtracting spectra is sometimes called 'spectral stripping'.

 The data files from this tutorial are installed into the Essential FTIR 'data' documents folder.
 They are named DRYRSMPL.spc (the wood dryer sample spectrum), H2O-7P.spc (water), CO2-1P.spc (CO2) and MEOH-REF.spc (methanol).

 Figure 2 is a view of the same spectrum, zoomed in to the region around 950 to 1100 wavenumbers, a region where methanol has strong absorbance bands.

 Figure 3 includes a library reference spectrum of methanol.
 The presence of methanol in the sample is not apparent.
 Without subtraction, it would be difficult to identify the methanol in this sample.

 First, a spectrum of water is subtracted.
 Figure 4 shows a library reference spectrum of water (in red) overlaid with the sample spectrum.

 |Figure 4.
 The sample spectrum and water.|